 - W3 Total cache

 - WP Super cache

 - WP Fastest cache

-Survival of a paid plugin becomes difficult when there are a humungous amount of similar free stuffs in the market.
+Survival of a paid plugin becomes difficult when there is a humungous amount of similar free stuff in the market.
 It becomes really difficult for a paid plugin to create its niche in the market.
 I have always been an ardent user of W3Total cache and WP Super cache plugin.